ShakaLondon/ShakaLondon/README.md

 ### Hello My Name is Shakira ✋🏽

-##### I would love to become a software engineer.
+##### I am a Junior software engineer.

-##### Multi-talented designer currently completing my bachelors degree in Architecture.
-After taking a career break, following the death of my father, Im using my technical experience to start my career as a software engineer.
+##### Multi-talented designer with a degree in Architecture.
+Im continuously developing using my technical experience to further my career as a software engineer.